Spits of the Sea of Azov

-Belosaraysk, Krivaya and Berdyansk Spits.
-In addition to bird colonies, Belosaraysk and Berdyansk Spits also host more than 200 vegetation species each.
-Berdyansk Spits is remarkable by having one of the oldest lighthouses on the Azov Sea (160 years old).
-Petrushino Spit is historical in that in 1697, Peter I built a major fortress at its base.
+Bilosaraysk, Kriv and Berdiansk spits.
+In addition to bird colonies, the Bilosaraysk and Berdiansk spits also host more than 200 vegetation species each.
+The Berdiansk Spit is remarkable for having one of the oldest lighthouses on the Azov Sea (160 years old).
+The Petrushino Spit is historical in that in 1697, Peter I built a major fortress at its base.
 In July 1711, a Turkish landing operation was defeated there.

 Major spits

+All Ukrainian spits are in the Russian-occupied territories of Ukraine As of 2024.